bitfalls/bitfalls_content/authors/filip-srdoc/02-bitconnect/en_US/final.md

 On their [blog][link] titled "Changes coming for the Bitconnect system - Halt of lending and exchange platform" - published on the main Bitconnect website, the company said that they are shutting down their landing and trading platform.
 After that, the website crashed.

-The famous Bitconnect website will from now on operate only as a wallet service, and for news and educational purposes.
+The famous Bitconnect website will from now on operate only as a [wallet][wallet] service, and for news and educational purposes.
 People who want to continue investing in it can store their BBC coins, which are still available on other markets, on the Bitconnet wallet.
 After this statement, however, investors are few and far in between which consequently led to the tremendous decline in price of $10 per coin, which is more than a 95%+ value drop from last week's price.

 The lending operations shut down immediately after the statement with the release of all outstanding loans, while the exchange platform will be closed 5 days from the announcement.
 Bitconnect says that they will transfer investor's lending wallet balance to the Bitconnect wallets balance at 363.62 USD per coin - a calculation based on the average of the past 15 days of the closing price on CoinMarketCap.